-Look For: Red drum, spotted seatrout, black drum, flounder, sheepshead, spots.
+Look For: Red drum, black drum, spotted seatrout, flounder, sheepshead, tautog.

-Look For: Bluefish, black sea bass, weakfish, flounder, whiting, croaker, pompano, black drum, sheepshead and red drum.
+Look For: Sheepshead, black sea bass, black drum, tautog, weakfish, flounder, whiting, croaker.

-Look For: Wahoo, blackfin tuna, grouper, red snapper, amberjack, vermilion snapper, triggerfish, red porgy, black sea bass.
+Look For: Wahoo, blackfin tuna, king mackerel, grouper, vermilion snapper, triggerfish, porgy, black sea bass, grunts.

 By Gregg Holshouser